tomjoht/tomjoht.github.io/_posts/2023/04/2023-04-23-site-analytics-2022.md

 Much of the engagement depends on the blurb.
 A marketing-heavy blurb doesn't perform nearly as well as other advertising.
 This is why, I think, Leo Laporte must read his own ad copy in This Week in Tech.
 I'm guessing that engagement is much higher, and he knows how to speak to his audience.
 I should consider maybe writing blurbs for companies in my newsletter.

+Of course, this blog isn't about making money.
+In fact, it's probably a poor financial venture entirely, and in writing this I've wondered, is it worth it?
+But I do get a lot of value from writing, so I need to always keep this in mind: where's my value in this effort?
+What am I getting out of it?
+Do more of that.
+I  tried to emphasize that last year by writing my two series posts.
+(I'm still working on editing those into books, by the way.
+It just turned out to be more time-consuming than I realized.)